khilscher/xboot/README.md

 }
 ```

+## App Settings Setup
-### When the signing certificate and private key are stored directly in the App Settings
+When the signing certificate and private key are stored directly in the App Settings...

+**Note: This should only be used in development/testing.**

+Add the following to your ```local.settings.json``` when running the **XBoot.Server** Azure Function locally on your development computer.

 ```
 {